phoenixframework/phoenix/G_channels.md

 - Client Libraries

-Phoenix currently ships with its own JavaScript client and iOS and Android clients are planned for release with Phoenix 1.0.
+Phoenix currently ships with its own JavaScript client. iOS and Android clients have been released with Phoenix 1.0.

 ## Tying it all together
 Let's tie all these ideas together by building a simple chat application.
 Let's start by mounting our socket in our endpoint and wiring up our channel routes.